 Now, I’m not on the run for zealously doing God’s work like Elijah was (far from it).
 I’m just in my own rather large man made cave of sorts, tired and a bit hungry, looking for God in the storm.
 Looking for God in the rain, in the wind, in the thunder and lightning.

 But He was not there.

 It was only after the storm that I realized that He was right here with me.
 He was who I was talking with while taking in the power and beauty of the storm.
-Taking in and at times, like my dogs, fearfully shaking from the example of His power and might.
+Taking in (and fearfully shaking from) the example of His power and might.
 He was right there by me, the still small voice comforting me as I looked for Him in the storm.

 Elijah looked for the Lord in the powerful wind, in the earthquake, in the fire and The Lord was not in them.
 Yet, it was not until after the fire that he heard the still small voice and he came out to see the Lord pass by.